ryanatkn/gro/src/docs/philosophy.md

     saying "this is the dependency we're standardizing on" (this _sometimes_ forces choices on users;
     prefer options when elegant but beware compromising important qualities for flexibility)
-- **foster experimentation**: create environments that encourage us to try new things
+- **foster experimentation**: create environments that encourage us to try new good and fun things